EngreitzLab/variant-flowfish/README.md

     AmpliconSeq                 Full genomic sequence to align to QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele
     QuantificationWindowEnd     Zero-based coordinate [) with respect to the start of the amplicon for quantifying reference allele
+    ReferenceErrorThreshold     Integer indicating how many errors (mismatch/insertion/deletion) are tolerable when inferring the reference allele.

 To do:  Add additional parameters here to control the crispresso2 quantification window.